onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 number of service providers interested in acquiring VNFs.

 We invite feedback on these VNF Guidelines in the context of the ONAP Project.
-We anticipate an ongoing project within the ONAP Community to maintain similar guidance for VNF developers to enable them to more easily develop VNFs which are compatible with the evolving releases of ONAP.
 Comments on these guidelines should be discussed there.

 Appendix A - Glossary